mikewest/http-state-tokens/README.md

 use, and simple (theoretically, though I recognize not practically) to deploy.

 One counterpoint, however, is that it could be very valuable to distinguish tokens for specific purposes.
-Users and browsers would likely treat an "authentication" token differently from an "advertising and measurement" token, giving them different lifetimes and etc. Perhaps it would make sense to specify a small set of use cases that we'd like user agents to explicitly support.
+Users and user agents would likely treat an "authentication" token differently from an "advertising and measurement" token, giving them different lifetimes and etc. Perhaps it would make sense to specify a small set of use cases that we'd like user agents to explicitly support.